flschweiger/reply/README.md

 ## Getting Started

 To install the app on your phone you have two options.
-For Android you can download a pre-compiled APK file from the 'Releases' tab or use the this direct link.
+For Android you can download a pre-compiled APK file from the ['Releases'](https://github.com/flschweiger/reply/releases) tab or use the this [direct link](https://github.com/flschweiger/reply/releases/download/v1.0.0/reply-release.apk).

-You can also download and run the project - for this you need to have a local Flutter installation.
+You can also download and build the project locally - for this you need to have a local Flutter installation.
 Just clone the project and inside the root execute `flutter run --profile`.
 This will compile and install the app on your connected device / emulator / simulator.
 Also make sure to enable slow animations :wink: